Scam Alert: Fake Websites Impersonating Working Nomads

 What We Are Doing

-• Requesting immediate takedown of fraudulent websites
+• Requesting immediate takedown of fraudulent websites and apps

 • Reporting scam activity to Australian authorities